Server-Side Rendering

 Note: Node.js must be available in order to run the Inertia SSR server.

 Enabling SSR is a very simple task.
-However, you must make few changes in your code so that the Node.js process is correctly started and killed — otherwise, the Node.js process would be left running and not letting one start the new server on the given port.
+However, you must make few changes in your code so that the Node.js process is correctly iniitialized and killed — otherwise, the Node.js process would be left running, stopping further servers from running on the port it occupies.

-First of all, enable SSR in your Inertia initialization function:
+First of all, enable SSR in your Inertia configs:

 // src/config/inertia.rs